 Here's everything you need to know about Apple Silicon.

-Apple Silicon release date
+Apple Silicon MacBook Pro release date

-Right now, only Apple Developers can get Apple Silicon Macs, as Apple revealed a development system that runs inside the Mac Mini enclosure.
+But for now, only Apple Developers can get Apple Silicon Macs, as Apple revealed a development system that runs inside the Mac Mini enclosure.
 As for firm hardware release dates, we only know that the first Mac based on Apple Silicon will be released sometime in 2020.

 Yes, at WWDC 2020, Apple CEO Tim Cook said we should expect to see the first Apple Silicon-based Mac released at some point this year.
 That relatively short window was first leaked by tweeter @l0vetodream, when they posted that there will be an "ARM Mac this year."